stepzen-dev/stepzen-vercel-starter-template/README.md

 ## Deploy to Vercel

-If you created this app by clonning the starter repo with the "Deploy to Vercel" button, your Vercel project already has the `STEPZEN_ACCOUNT` and `STEPZEN_API_KEY` environment variables correctly defined.
+If you created this app by clonning the starter repo with the "Deploy to Vercel" button, your Vercel project already has the `STEPZEN_ACCOUNT` and `STEPZEN_API_KEY` [environment variables](https://vercel.com/docs/concepts/projects/environment-variables) defined.
 The StepZen Vercel integtaion does that for you, and you do not need to make any extra actions.

 If you deploy this repo to another hosting, please make sure to define the `STEPZEN_ACCOUNT` and `STEPZEN_API_KEY` environment variables in your deployment / hosting admin panel.